Department of Cell Biology

 Regulation mechanism of differentiation of pluripotent stem cells

-NK, T cell differentiation of pluripotent stem cells for cancer immunotherapy
+Immune cell differentiation of pluripotent stem cells for immunotherapy

 Courses